Skip to main content

 Events (Workqueue)

 Workqueue events are fire-and-forget messages where exactly one handler instance processes each message.
-This is the default event delivery model in nestjs-jetstream.
+This is the default event delivery model.
+Contrast with broadcast (all instances receive every message) and ordered events (strict sequential replay).

 When to use